 Setting Display Options Using the Graph Settings Dialog Box

-The Graph Settings and the Graph Settings - Defaults Only dialog boxes enable you to specify particular sources that you want CPRS graphing to display in the Item list (main window).
+The Graph Settings dialog enables you to specify particular sources that you want CPRS graphing to display in the Item list (main window).
 In addition, these dialog boxes include several display settings.